mjpritchard/test-decap-help/content/docs/short-term-project-storage/secondary-copy-using-elastic-tape.md

 ### Options

+option | details
+---|---
 -v  |  Verbose output
----|---
--l LOGFILE  |  Log file in which to record process output
--f LISTFILE  |  Text file containing ABSOLUTE paths of files to be stored, 1 file per line.
+-l LOGFILE  |  Log file in which to record process output -f LISTFILE  |  Text file containing ABSOLUTE paths of files to be stored, 1 file per line.
 NB Files and directory names are case-sensitive.
 The list should not contain any blank lines or extraneous white space.
 -w WORKSPACE  |  Name of the group workspace to use.
 Overrides default set in config file.
 Case sensitive.
 DIR  |  ABSOLUTE path to top of directory tree containing files to be stored
 -c  |  Continue if errors encountered.
 -t tag  |  Tag batch with descriptive label meaningful to user.
 Should be single one-word string.
 Appears as "Batch name" in ET alert output and "Tag" in et_ls output.
+{.table .table-striped}

 ### Example usage

 Simple case, using a file input.list which contains paths of all the files to be included in the batch:

+{{<command user="user" host="et1">}}
-`et_put.py -v -l et_put.log -f input.list -w myworkspace`
+et_put.py -v -l et_put.log -f input.list -w myworkspace
+{{</command>}}

 In the following example, the `-c`option is used to continue on errors.
 One error that may be encountered is that a file already exists in the system